alexandreLamarre/cpp-design/Behavioural/strategy/README.md

   Strategy : Enables the exact behaviour of a system to be selected either at run-time (dynamic) or compile-time (static)

   Also known as a policy (esp. in the C++ world)

+### Summary
+- Define an algorithm at a high level
+- Define the interface you expect each strategy to follow
+- Provide for either dynamic or static composition of strategy in the overall algorithm